What is the Connected Home and Small Business Demonstration?

 The Demonstration will have two phases.
 Due to recent social distancing restrictions we are limited from doing professional installation for the time being, so Phase I will focus on self-installers and online education.
 Phase II of the program will be expanded to include a larger number of customers that will benefit from professional installation and in-person training.

 Phase I begins in Spring 2020.
-Phase II is currently scheduled for later in the year.
+Phase II is currently scheduled to end on August 31, 2021.

 What are the Journeys you refer to in the materials?